Significant Accounting Policies

 Gift Card Revenue Recognition

 At the time gift cards are sold, no revenue is recognized; rather, a liability is established for the face amount of the card.
-The liability is relieved and revenue is recognized when gift cards are redeemed for merchandise or services.
+The liability remains recorded until the earlier of redemption, escheatment or 60 months.
+The liability is relieved and revenue is recognized when gift cards are redeemed for merchandise.
 We escheat a portion of unredeemed gift cards according to Delaware escheatment requirements that govern remittance of the cost of the merchandise portion of unredeemed gift cards over five years old.
 After reflecting the amount escheated, any remaining liability (referred to as breakage) is relieved and recognized as a reduction of SG&A expenses as an offset to the costs of administering the gift card program.
 Though our gift cards do not expire, it is our historical experience that the likelihood of redemption after 60 months is remote.
 The liability for gift cards is recorded in other accounts payable and accrued expenses on the Consolidated Balance Sheets.

 Customer Loyalty Program

-Customers who spend a certain amount with us using our private label card or registered third party credit cards receive JCP Rewards® certificates, redeemable for merchandise or services in our stores the following two months.
-In accordance with the incremental cost method, we estimate the net cost of the rewards that will be redeemed and record this as cost of goods sold as rewards points are accumulated.
+Customers who spend a certain amount with us using our private label card or registered third party credit cards receive JCP Rewards® certificates, which can be redeemed for goods or services in our stores the following month.
+We estimate the net cost of the rewards that will be issued and redeemed and record this cost as rewards points are accumulated.
+We record the cost of the loyalty program benefits for JCP Rewards in cost of sales given that we provide customers with products or services for these rewards.
 Other administrative costs of the loyalty program are recorded in SG&A expenses as incurred.

-Cost of goods sold includes costs directly related to bringing merchandise to its final selling destination.
-These costs include the cost of the merchandise (net of discounts or allowances earned), sourcing and procurement costs, buying and brand development costs, including buyers’ salaries and related expenses, royalties and design fees, freight costs, warehouse operating expenses, merchandise examination, inspection and testing, store merchandise distribution center expenses, including rent, and shipping and handling costs incurred on sales via the Internet.
+Cost of goods sold includes all costs directly related to bringing merchandise to its final selling destination.
+These costs include the cost of the merchandise (net of discounts or allowances earned), sourcing and procurement costs, buying and brand development costs, including buyers' salaries and related expenses, freight costs, warehouse operating expenses, merchandise examination, inspection and testing, store merchandise distribution center expenses, including rent, and shipping and handling costs incurred for sales via the Internet.

 Selling, General and Administrative Expenses

-SG&A expenses include the following costs, except as related to merchandise buying, sourcing, warehousing or distribution activities: salaries, marketing costs, occupancy and rent expense, utilities and maintenance, pre-opening expenses, costs related to information technology, administrative costs related to our home office and district and regional operations, real and personal property and other taxes (excluding income taxes) and credit/debit card fees (net of income earned on our private label credit card and co-branded MasterCard® programs).
+SG&A expenses include the following costs, except as related to merchandise buying, sourcing, warehousing or distribution activities: salaries, marketing costs, occupancy and rent expense, utilities and maintenance, pre-opening expenses, costs related to information technology, administrative costs related to our home office and district and regional operations, real and personal property and other taxes (excluding income taxes) and credit card fees.

-Basic earnings/(loss) per share (EPS) is computed by dividing net income/(loss) by the weighted-average number of common shares outstanding during the period.
-Diluted EPS is computed by dividing net income/(loss) by the weighted-average number of common shares outstanding during the period plus the number of additional common shares that would have been outstanding if the potentially dilutive shares had been issued.
+Basic (loss)/earnings per share (EPS) is computed by dividing net income by the weighted-average number of common shares outstanding for the period.
+Diluted EPS is computed by dividing net income by the weighted-average number of common shares outstanding during the period increased to include the number of additional common shares that would have been outstanding if the potentially dilutive shares had been issued.
 Potentially dilutive shares include stock options, unvested restricted stock units and awards and a warrant outstanding during the period, using the treasury stock method.
-Potentially dilutive shares are excluded from the computations of diluted EPS if their effect would be anti-dilutive.
+Potentially dilutive shares are excluded from the computations of diluted EPS if there effect would be anti-dilutive.

 Cash and Cash Equivalents